Atom scattering off a vibrating surface: An example of chaotic scattering with three degrees of freedom: The 3-dof model: the inelastic scattering case

-In order to show the typical scenario for a change of the topology of regions of continuity and related changes of the $\det J=0$ lines, we focus our attention on one region of continuity, namely the one which is coloured yellow in Fig.\ref{F_S_S}, and which has been already called the region $R$.
-In Fig.\ref{F_S_S}, it is the largest region of continuity besides the infinite outer region of continuity.
-At the lowest energy $E_0=1.9$, the region $R$ consists of two components.
-Compare them with an intersection between a horizontal line at $E_0=1.9$ in Fig.\ref{F_S_S} and the yellow region in this figure.
-Of course, because of the nonzero perturbation, the two components wiggle a little as a function of $\phi$, but they still have the same topology as in the unperturbed case, compare part (b) of Fig.\ref{S_F_2DF}.
-Each one of the 2 components still has its vertical $\det J=0$ curve (colored green ), which also still has the same topology as in the unperturbed case.
+In order to show the typical scenario for a change of the topology of regions of continuity and related changes of the $\det J=0$ lines, let us focus our attention on one region of continuity, namely the one which is colored yellow in Fig.~\ref{F_S_S}, and which has already been called the region $R$.
+In Fig.~\ref{F_S_S}, it is the largest region of continuity besides the infinite outer region of continuity.
+At the lowest energy $E_0=1.9$ displayed in the figures, the region $R$ consists of two components.
+Compare them with an intersection between a horizontal line at $E_0=1.9$ in Fig.~\ref{F_S_S} and the yellow region in this figure.
+Of course, because of the nonzero perturbation, the two components wiggle a little as a function of $\phi$, but they still have the same topology as in the unperturbed case, compare part (b) of Fig.~\ref{S_F_2DF}.
+Each one of the 2 components still has its vertical $\det J=0$ curve (colored green), which still has the same topology as in the unperturbed case.

 We also observe the relatively large sensitivity of the horizontal $\det J=0$ curves against perturbations.
-Only in the largest outer region of continuity, the horizontal curves are almost the same as in the uncoupled case of perturbation zero.
-They are two almost horizontal lines near $ \phi = \pm \pi / 2 $.
+Only in the largest outer region of continuity, the horizontal curves are almost the same as in the limit of extremely small $B_z$, as explained above.
+They are two almost horizontal lines near $\phi = \pm \pi / 2 $.
 In contrast, in all the smaller regions of continuity, the horizontal lines are deformed strongly and have changed their topology such that they can no longer be recognized easily as curves having developed from horizontal lines.
 This behavior illustrates how the onset of strong deformations of the horizontal $\det J =0$ lines depends on the size of the region of continuity; smaller regions are more sensitive to perturbations.
 We also see that the value $B_z=0.001$ is the appropriate one to see the essential behavior of the $\det J=0$ lines in the region $R$.